Automotive Industry Trying To Close Skilled Labor Gap | Houston Public Media

 He said students and their mentors often forget that there’s a career option between high school and a four-year college degree.

 And the pay?
-Brust said a seasoned, well-trained technician can make more than $100,000 a year.
+Balsam said a seasoned, well-trained technician can make more than $100,000 a year.